 In an average sample, exactly half of employees are unhappy with the room temperature in their own work environment.

 Such peculiarities with respect to temperature specifications can often lead to what is known as “thermostat wars” around the office, which not only raises the electrical and heating bills but also lowers productivity.
 In addition to all of that, such an office conflict can even lead to ongoing feuds which may result in drastically reduced worker esprit de corps.

 Similarly, research demonstrates that lighting does significantly affect worker productivity, and lighting preferences do vary between specific individuals.
 Clearly, a one size temperature and lighting approach to worker space does not fit all.

 Open Office Floor Plans Have Major Problems Associated with Noise & Illness

 An unseen problem with open offices are the distractions employees have to endure.
 In an open office, noise often can be the single most substantial source of distraction for workers.

-What's worse, office noise can induce fatigue and such as hypertension, arteriosclerosis, and tinnitus (a constant ringing in one's ear).
+What's worse, office noise can induce fatigue and even lead to the development of illnesses such as hypertension, arteriosclerosis, and tinnitus (a constant ringing in one's ear).

 There is no strong evidence that open office promotes the synthesis of new ideas which boost a company's bottom line.
-On the contrary, it is possible that separation, if not complete isolation in the form of remote work is , particularly younger ones.
+On the contrary, it is possible that separation, if not complete isolation in the form of remote work is strongly desired by workers, particularly younger ones.